-Concerns should be raised with either the form tutor/subject teacher or Achievement Co-ordinator/Head of Department.
+Concerns should be raised with either the form tutor/ subject head or Achievement Coordinator/Head of Department.
 Complainants should not approach individual governors to raise concerns or complaints.
 They have no power to act on an individual basis and it may also prevent them from considering complaints at Stage 3 of the procedure.